polterguy/phosphorusfive/plugins/p5.lambda/README.md

   innerValue:x:/../*/_x?value
 ```

-If you simply evaluate it as is, you will get the expression as a string literal, being the *[innerValue]* of your widget.
-However,
+If you simply evaluate it as is, you will have the expression, become the *[innerValue]* of your widget.
+However, a little bit
-a little bit of *[eval-x]* magic, and we're all set for the type of result we really wanted.
+of *[eval-x]* magic, and we're all set for the type of result we really wanted.

 ```
 _x:Hello World